to place it on page-->

-This pattern is a very easy beginner-friendly basic knit stitch that requires one know how to make knit and stitch stitches.
+This pattern is a very easy beginner-friendly basic knit stitch that requires knowing how to knit and purl.

 k - Knit